Choose another writer in this calendar:

 "Sometimes, I would see him read one of his own poems or pieces of prose over and over, as if to discover how they had been written."
 (Hilary Masters on his father in Last Stands, 1982)

-For further reading: Edgar Lee Masters: A Biography by Herbert K. Russell (2001); Last Stands: Notes from Memory by Hilary Masters (1982); Beyond Spoon River: The Legacy of Edgar Lee Masters by Ronald Primeau (1981); Edgar Lee Masters by John H. Wrenn, Margaret Wrenn (1983); Edgar Lee Masters by Hardin Wallace Masters (1978); Edgar Lee Masters: The Spoon River Poet and His Critics by John Theodore Flanagan (1974) - Chicago Group (from about 1912 to about 1925): the term is variously used to include such writers as H.B.
+For further reading: Inside the Dream Palace: the Life and Times of New York's Legendary Chelsea Hotel by Sherill Tippins (2013); 'Edgar Lee Masters' by Matthew J. Caballero, in The Oxford Encyclopedia of American Literature, Volume 3, edited by Jay Parini (2004); Edgar Lee Masters: A Biography by Herbert K. Russell (2001); Last Stands: Notes from Memory by Hilary Masters (1982); Beyond Spoon River: The Legacy of Edgar Lee Masters by Ronald Primeau (1981); Edgar Lee Masters by John H. Wrenn, Margaret Wrenn (1983); Edgar Lee Masters: A Biographical Sketchbook About a Famous American Author by Hardin Wallace Masters (1978); Edgar Lee Masters: The Spoon River Poet and His Critics by John Theodore Flanagan (1974) - Chicago Group (from about 1912 to about 1925): the term is variously used to include such writers as H.B.
 Fuller, Theodore Dreiser, Ben Hecht, Sherwood Anderson, Edgar Lee Masters, Carl Sandburg.
 Other depictions of small-town life: Sherwood Anderson's Winesburg, Ohio (1919); Sinclair Lewis's Main Street (1920), Thornton Wilder's Our Town (1938)